GabrielFlorea01/uni_mobile_app/README.md

 - Create a [Firebase project](https://console.firebase.google.com/u/0/) if you don’t have one already.

-- Enable Firebase Authentication for your project.
+- Enable **Firebase Authentication, Storage and Messaging** in your project

-- Set up Firestore database to store course details.
+- Set up Firestore Database to store course details.

 - Follow the instructions in the FlutterFire documentation to connect your Flutter app with Firebase.